PowerPointLabs/PowerPointLabs-Website/_docs/agenda-lab.md

 Note that other than the template slide, the sidebar agenda generates no additional slides.

+As before, you can add items to or remove items from the template slide or even change the theme of the template slide.
+These changes will be synchronized to the agenda throughout the presentation.

 You can also modify the sidebar on the template slide and click `Synchronize Agenda` as before to synchronize the sidebar format throughout the presentation.
 The format of each individual text box in the sidebar can be modified separately.
 Note that you have to keep the shapes in the sidebar grouped.